Enrollment to kindergarten and schools

 Where can I get further support or assistance with the enrolment process?

-Please try first to enrol your child by yourself, or with the help of a trusted community member or friend.
-If you continue to face difficulties, are your questions were not answered, you may flag this to the Inclusion Working Group focal point, who will review your case and follow up.
-To start this process, please reach out to the UNHCR Helpline available in Hungarian, Ukrainian and English, toll free, from 8 – 17 hrs (Monday-Friday).
+Please try first to enroll your child by yourself, or with the help of a trusted community member.
+If you continue to face difficulties, your questions are not answered, you may flag this to the respective educational district and Inclusion Working Group focal point, who will review your case and follow up.
+To start this process, please reach out to the UNHCR Helpline available in Hungarian, Ukrainian and English, toll free and operates from 8 – 17 hrs (Monday-Friday).